 I will often substitute ground turkey for ground beef in a recipe.
 For picky kids who think they don’t like ground turkey, there are a lot of recipes where you can substitute ground turkey and they won’t even realize it.

-Foods with a lot of seasoning make it easy to disguise ground turkey for ground beef.
-Try it in foods like meatballs, spaghetti sauce, stuffed peppers, tacos, and one of my favorite recipes, Seasoned Turkey Burgers (recipe below).
+Recipes with a lot of seasoning is the best way to disguise ground turkey for ground beef.
+Try it in foods like turkey meatballs, spaghetti or pasta sauces, stuffed peppers, tacos, and one of my favorite recipes, Seasoned Turkey Burgers (recipe below).

 Can you cook ground turkey and ground beef together?
 Yes you can!
-For those who are a little more taste conscious, cooking a half and half mixture might help the picky eater in your life enjoy the recipe.
+And that might be a great option for those who are a little more taste conscious, cooking a half and half mixture might help the picky eater in your life enjoy the recipe.

-We usually only eat ground beef on occasion – maybe once a month.
-Moderation is the key.
-Eating ground beef every meal or every day isn’t a good choice.
+We usually only eat ground beef on occasion.
+Moderation is the key, right?
+Eating ground beef every meal or every day isn’t a good idea for any diet.

 Is Ground Turkey Considered Red or White Meat?

 It depends on the product.
 That’s where you have to be really careful in choosing the ground turkey.
-For the most lean ground turkey, it should be all white meat or the leanest dark meat.
+For the leaner ground turkey, it should be all white meat or the leanest dark meat.

 You are probably thinking what I thought… ohhh yeah, of course, there is dark meat and fat, even on turkey.
 We can’t assume the ground turkey is from the leanest part of the turkey.